Dash-n-Dave-NLP/Project-Dash/readme.md

 ## Executive Summary

 - The dataset was split into train, validate, and test using a 60/20/20 split stratefied on language.
-The total number of observations after removing nulls was 679 readme files.
+The total number of observations after removing nulls was 601 readme files.
-- The selected model is a decision tree classifier with a depth of 3.
+- We trained and evaluated three models: Decision Tree Classifier, Logistic Regression, and Naive-Bayes Multinomial Classifier.
+For each model we used a Count Vectorizer, Count Vectorizer with bigrams, and a TF-IDF Vectorizer.
+The TF-IDF Vectorizer produced the best overall accuracy in each model.
+- The selected model is a Logistic Regression model using a TF-IDF Vectorizer.
+The model performed at 97 percent accuracy on train, but accuracy dipped to 65 percent on the validate set.
+When model performed at 58 percent accuracy on the test set.
+This is 37 percent above the baseline accuracy, which is 21 percent.

 ## Data Dictionary

 1. repo : the namepath of the repository (string)
 2. language : programming language (string)
-3. readme_contents : readme file (string)
+3. original : readme file (string)
-4. clean : cleaned version of readme_contents (string)
+4. clean : cleaned version of original (string)
+5. stemmed : stemmed version of original (string)
-5. lemmatized: lemmatized version of readme_contents (string)
+6. lemmatized: lemmatized version of original (string)
+7. original_length: number of words in each original observation (int64)
-6. stopped: lemmatized version of readme_contents with stopwords removed (string)
+8. true_clean : cleaned and lemmatized version of original with stopwords removed (string)

 ## Project Planning